[Extra postscript] Inclusive Practices: Faith History through Manuscript Studies and storytelling – A curation of video resources

 • Make a tear in your paper if your home has been on fire or has been damaged by an earthquake.

 Ok, well done so far.
-Let’s have a breathe and stretch for one minute.
-Then, sit down again in the circle.
+Let’s have a breathe.
 Some more statements are coming up that are quite difficult, Again, focus on the paper in front of you, and breathe

 • Make one tear if you tend to forget things.